Former ONE Flyweight World Champion Kairat “The Kazakh” Akhmetov is ready to take another huge step back to the gold.

 “I learned that the family always should be number one,” he says.
 “My parents taught me everything and raised me well.
 My father was very strict with me, but my mother was more gentle.
 They did a lot for my future.”

 During his adolescence, Akhmetov played several sports with his friends, including football and rugby.
-He also watched martial arts on television, and dreamed of becoming an elite athlete competing inside the cage.
+He also watched martial arts on television and dreamed of becoming an elite athlete in the cage.

 However, it was not until he was 12 that his life was forever changed when his elder brother brought him to a wrestling class.
 A young Akhmetov fell in love with grappling, and upon learning some of the basic fundamentals, he was thrown into the deep end.